aaronmyhre/Setup-atom-hydrogen-octave/README.md

 # learn-atom-hydrogen-octave

-Atom is great - nice text editor
+/bAtom is great/b - nice text editor
 Hydrogen is great - inline results, like iPython, but in my text editor.
 Very cool!
 Octave is great - easy syntax, great for prototyping